MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/identity-and-access-management.md

 - There are privileged operation such as creating service principals, registering applications in Azure AD, and procuring and handling certificates or wildcard certificates that will require special permissions.
 Consider which users will be handling such requests and how to secure and monitor their accounts with the degree of diligence required.

-- If an organization has a scenario where an application using integrated Windows authentication must be accessed remotely through Azure AD, then consider using [Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).
+- If an organization has a scenario where an application using integrated Windows authentication must be accessed remotely through Azure AD, then consider using [Azure AD application proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).

-- There is a difference between Azure AD, Windows Server AD Domain Services, and Azure AD Domain Services.
+- There is a difference between Azure AD, Windows Server Active Directory Domain Services, and Azure AD Domain Services.
 Evaluate your application need and understand and document the authentication provider each one will be using.
 Plan accordingly for all applications.

-- Evaluate the compatibility of workloads for Windows Server AD Domain Services and Azure AD Domain Services.
+- Evaluate the compatibility of workloads for Windows Server Active Directory Domain Services and Azure AD Domain Services.

-- Ensure your network design allows resources that require Windows Server AD Domain Services for local authentication and management to access the appropriate domain controllers.
+- Ensure your network design allows resources that require Windows Server Active Directory Domain Services for local authentication and management to access the appropriate domain controllers.

-- For Windows Server AD Domain Services, consider a shared services environment that offers local authentication, host management, and a larger enterprise-wide network context.
+- For Windows Server Active Directory Domain Services, consider a shared services environment that offers local authentication, host management, and a larger enterprise-wide network context.

-- Deploy Azure AD Domain services within the primary region, as this service can only be projected into one subscription.
+- Deploy Azure AD Domain Services within the primary region, as this service can only be projected into one subscription.

-- Use managed identities instead of service principles for authentication to Azure services.
+- Use managed identities instead of service principals for authentication to Azure services.
 This reduces exposure to credential theft.